slutzo/saucepan/README.md

 In order for the script to run, four directories must exist in the resources directory.
 They are:

-* bezels - Contains 1280x720 bezels in PNG format with the same names as the associated ROMs.
+* bezels - Contains bezel image files named after the associated ROMs.
+A bezel can be any format or size.
+When building the UCE, saucepan will automatically convert it to a 1280x720 PNG.
-* boxart - Contains box art in PNG format with the same names as the associated ROMs.
-The art can be any size, but 222x306 is recommended in order to keep UCE file size small.
+* boxart - Contains box art image files named after the associated ROMs.
+A box art can be any format or size.
+When building the UCE, saucepan will automatically convert it to a 222x306 PNG.
 * cores - Contains custom cores to be packaged into the UCE file.
 If you want to use the stock cores included with the Legends Ultimate, there doesn't need to be anything in here.